 - The highest wattage elements are on the top - not good.
 It is best to remove all the elements, install the insulation and then replace them, with the highest wattage elements at the bottom.
 Best to cut the wires and splice them back together using a butt connector.

 Common problems in home-made reflow ovens (or cheap commercial ovens) are hot and cold areas.
-A cold spot is an area that doesn't get enough heat to activate the flux at the right time, and allow the solder to reach liquidous temperature and reflow.
-A hot spots is an area that get too much heat and results in warped or blistered boards.
+A cold spot is an area that doesn't get enough heat to activate the flux at the right time, and allow the solder to reach liquidus temperature and reflow.
+A hot spot is an area that get too much heat and results in warped or blistered boards.
 Components can discolor, but some of the worst damage is what you can't see; the mean-time-before-failure (MTBF) of burnt IC's can be severely compromised.

 How does the boost element help?

 - Heat comes from an additional location, helping to distribute the heat around the oven.

 - All elements can be run cooler, so there isn't an intensely concentrated heat source.

 - It is installed at the bottom of the oven, keeping heat away from sensitive components.

 Good insulation is absolutely necessary when building your own reflow oven.
 It is almost impossible to have too much insulation.
 If you're using leaded solder paste and only reflowing a single small PCB at a time then it is possible without insulation.
 However, the goal in building this oven is to be able to use the entire oven tray for PCB's using high-temperature lead-free paste.
 Quality insulation capable of withstanding high temperatures is expensive but worth it.
 We recommend using Reflect-A-Gold, Floor & Tunnel Shield II and ceramic fiber blanket.